TagAcam frequently asked questions

 You can use TagAcam in any vehicle.
-And it’s easy to transfer the SmartButton if you are the driver, or you can just tap the phone screen if you are a passenger.
+And it’s easy to transfer the SmartButton to use if you are driving, or you can just tap the phone screen if you are a passenger.

 What is the Trinity Database?

-We’ve been developing our Trinity database since 2003 to give you instant access to current speed and red light camera alerts for many countries around the world.
+We’ve been developing our Trinity database since 2003.
+It contains all current speed and red light camera alerts for many countries around the world.
 Our global database has been verified by the Trinity team, who also communicate directly with agencies such as local police departments and local governments.
-We do not rely on 3rd party information and every user reported location is subsequently verified by ourselves.
+We do not rely on 3rd party information and every user reported safety or camera location is subsequently verified by ourselves.

-Not only does TagAcam download and store the Trinity database to your Smartphone, it also lets you to share live mobile speed traps in real time using the innovative new SmartButton that can mount anywhere.
+Not only does TagAcam download and store the Trinity database to your Smartphone, it also lets you to share live road hazards and mobile traps in real time using the innovative new SmartButton that can mount just about anywhere.

 Who are Cheetah?